danortega2014/Panel-Data-Analysis-/README.md

 This code compares three panel data regression techniques: Pooled OlS, Fixed Effects, and Random Effects.

+Assumptions of each model:
+1. Pooled Effects assumes that there are universal effects across time and that there is individual heterogeneity
+2. Fixed Effecs asssumes individual heterogeneity that does not vary over time, and that may or may not be correlated with dependent variable.
+3. Assumes both individual heterogeneity as well as time constant attributes
 ```
 #Packages required
 library(plm) #for panel data regressions